Directions:

 3. Take notes in the Note-Taking Sheet.
 Look for helpful quotations and facts.
 You should have 2 quotes with in-text citations.
 Copy and paste the citations into the Note-Taking Sheet (in Schoology) AND MyBib.com.

 4. Develop a strong thesis statement about your topic.
-Why was (your topic) important?
+Why is (your topic) important?
 See examples to the right.
 Support your claim with factual information from your research.
 You should have three subtopics.

 5. Draft a minimum 3 paragraph essay about your topic.
 Include an introduction, at least 1 body paragraph, and a conclusion.